 – Gas and electricity are expensive.

-– You know on forehand how much money you will spend every month on energy.
+– You know on forehand how much energy and gas the house will need.
 Of course, it depends also on your own behaviour.

 – It also gives you an indication of where you can improve your house.